Creating Email Aliases ( Setup to Send / Receive emails )

 Accessing the Email Aliases Tool

-The next step is to view the Email Aliases configured for your domain - you can get to this section by click on the "Settings" button for the domain you want to view the Email aliases for.
+The first step is to view the Email Aliases configured for your domain - you can get to this section by click on the "Settings" button for the domain you want to view the Email aliases for.

 The "settings" button is found to the right of the Domain list when viewing your Hosting Server.